Skip to Content

 • Advised corporate trustees regarding legal issues involved in pre- and post-death administration of trusts and decedents’ estates.

-• Represented individual and corporate beneficiaries, executors, trustees, and beneficiaries in contested estate and trust negotiations and litigation, including working with CCM litigation colleagues to advise regarding specific trust and estate legal issues and counsel clients regarding alternatives to litigation.
+• Represented individual and corporate beneficiaries, executors, trustees, and beneficiaries in contested estate and trust negotiations, including working with CCM litigation colleagues to advise regarding specific trust and estate legal issues and counsel clients regarding alternatives to litigation.